kazijehangir/kazijehangir.github.io/_posts/2018-05-13-how-i-got-here.markdown

 Treat this as a rambling story of my last two years at LUMS and what I wish I had done differently or treat it as whatever I have learnt and wish more people knew.
 Following this is entirely up to you.

-A rough timeline of events
+A rough timeline of events.

 *.
 Fall 2015 - Sophomore year.
 I was advised to take Intro to AI a year earlier as it was considered an easy course and it would lessen the load fom my Junior year Fall semester.

 In a few words, it went terribly.
 I was in way above my head and it made me question if I could really program or not.

 *.
 Spring 2016 - Sophomore year.
 I took CS300 (Advanced Programming), even after the troubles with AI the previous semester.
 As it turned out, AP was to be one of the best courses I took in LUMS.
 I learnt more during this course than any other, and I have never been more focussed during any other class.
 Not sure which one was the cause and which one was the result.

 It was during this semester that I approached Dr. Junaid Haroon Siddiqui for some general course advice and to ask if he had work for me during the summer.